 Zahhak Shahnameh: Exploring a Magnificent Epic

-The Legend of Zahhak Shahnameh
+The Legend of Zahhak in the Shahnameh

 The Birth of Zahhak